Branding 101: How The NBA Brand Built A Global Presence

 But all NBA brand collaborations have only helped further the brand visibility for the NBA.
 The key to getting co-branding right is to design a combined branding identity that complements both the collaborating brands.
 It takes time but yields significant results when done right.

-Below, you can see that while the design style is native to the fashion house, the NBA’s logo is front and center.
+Below, you can see that while the design style is native to Louis Vuitton, the NBA’s logo is front and center.

 Kimp Tip: If you feel intimidated to venture into co-branding, consult a design team with a clear design brief.
 Include the project details, individual company branding, and expected aesthetic.
 Tease out a few mood boards and get feedback from all members in the collaboration.